solo-io/kdiag/README.md

-Debug and performance tooling!
+Various Diagnostics and Debug Tooling.

+Set of tools to make it easier to develop service in kubernetes.
+Especially server / control planes.

 Examples:

 start a shell with debug tools:
--> kubectl diag shell mypod
+-> kubectl diag shell --pod mypod

 the reverse of port forward - redirect traffic from the pod locally -> kubectl diag port-redirect mypod 8080:80